 During that tenure, Kroll oversaw the international marketing of such hits as the first five films in the blockbuster Harry Potter franchise, as well as such international successes as I Am Legend, Charlie and the Chocolate Factory, 300, the Ocean’s movies, Happy Feet, Beowulf, The Departed, Constantine, The Polar Express, Troy, The Last Samurai, The Matrix trilogy, and Clint Eastwood’s Flags of Our Fathers and Letters from Iwo Jima.

 Kroll serves on the Board of Directors of Film Independent, the Los Angeles-based non-profit that produces the Spirit Awards and the Los Angeles Film Festival.
-Additionally, she is one of the inaugural members of Big Brothers Big Sisters’ Women in Entertainment Mentorship Program.
-In October 2009, Big Brothers Big Sisters of Los Angeles presented her with its prestigious Sherry Lansing Award.
+She was presented with the Big Brothers Big Sisters of Los Angeles’ prestigious Sherry Lansing Award in 2009.

 Kroll joined Warner Bros.
 Pictures in 1994 to head Programming & Operations for Warner Bros.
 International Channels.
 In this capacity, she devised the strategy and launch of the Studio’s venture into the international branded cable channels business, which was developed to expand the company’s global television presence with the creation of thematic programming services.
 When the channels operations were shifted to Turner Broadcasting following the Time Warner merger with Turner, Kroll was asked to utilize her international marketing, branding and identity-building savvy in support of theatrical motion picture releases at Warner Bros.
 Pictures International, starting as a Senior Vice President prior to leading the Division.